 We further include the upstream FDI variable (FDI^{Up}) to capture the backwards productivity spillover effect stemming from the MNEs' presence in the industries supplying intermediate goods.
-At the same time, we believe that in industries with a higher share of MNEs, the effect of upstream FDI on domestic producers of downstream goods may be different if MNEs tend to cooperate between sectors, and to capture this link we add the interaction between upstream and downstream foreign presence $(FDI \cdot FDI^{Up})$.
+At the same time, we believe that in industries with a higher share of MNEs, the effect of upstream FDI on domestic producers of downstream goods may be different if MNEs tend to cooperate between sectors.
+To capture this we add the interaction between upstream and downstream foreign presence $(FDI \cdot FDI^{Up})$.